california | interdisciplinary

 Artist in Residence Program 2018

-I am a new media artist from Carolina, Puerto Rico, with a focus on performance, music, and video from.
+I am an interdisciplinary artist from Carolina, Puerto Rico, with a focus on performance, music, video, and installation.
 The specific interests of my practice and how they manifest in the work vary greatly—in the past I’ve materially and conceptually employed pop music, science fiction, taxidermy, and prepper culture.
 My core interests are the future as a site for alternative histories, climate change and colonialism, the contemporary conditions created by late capitalism and its technologies, and the mythic and mystic mechanisms our species employ in making sense of the unimaginable.
 While remaining ambivalent about whether humans can be redeemed and survive in the face of a changing Earth, I see the future as a site of possibility, despite the dystopian undertones of my work.
 I ask: what forms of liberation lie in clearing the decks and starting anew for those bodies whose lives have historically been predicated by the violence of marginality? ¯\_(ツ)_/¯

 While At Headlands